samhinshaw/stat540/paperreview02.md

 ![overfitting](overfitting.png)
 This makes sense given that random forests are particularly robust to overfitting.
 ![Data Spread](dataspread.png)
+In this figure, I will draw your attention to the large spread of points in all of the models on the test dataset.
+In addition, the correlation for Cox PH and Additive Hazards model are incredibly poor, with only the Random Survival Forests model having a positive slope, albeit with an enormous spread.
+However, the authors are quick to point out the importance of their feature selection algorithm here.
+Without this step, multicollinearity reduces the concordance index of the Random Survival Forests model to 0.5.

+It is likely that overfitting is the main culprit to the poor scores on the test dataset.
+The authors suggest that the features selected in training the model are specific to the training population, and are therefore poor predictors overall.

 Step Done: Results

 - Overfitting
 	+ Random Forests inherently resilient to overfitting
 	+ Susceptible to highly correlated data, distorts randomness of trees